patkai/patkai.org/quotes.md

 Eudora Welty:ìFiction is a lie.
 Never in its inside thoughts, always in its outside dress.î

 -->
-<li>There are many many statements in the literature which say that information is the same as entropy.
+1. There are many many statements in the literature which say that information is the same as entropy.
 The reason for this was told by Tribus.
-The story goes that Shannon didn't know what to call his measure so he asked von Neumann, who said `You should call it entropy ... [since] ... no one knows what entropy really is, so in a debate you will always have the advantage.' <em>M. Tribus, Energy and Information, Scientific American, 1971</em></li>
+The story goes that Shannon didn't know what to call his measure so he asked von Neumann, who said `You should call it entropy ... [since] ... no one knows what entropy really is, so in a debate you will always have the advantage.' <em>M. Tribus, Energy and Information, Scientific American, 1971</em>

 <!--
 16:19 6/11/2003
 There are many many statements in the literature which say that information is the same as entropy.
 The reason for this was told by Tribus.
 The story goes that Shannon didn't know what to call his measure so he asked von Neumann, who said `You should call it entropy ... [since] ... no one knows what entropy really is, so in a debate you will always have the advantage' (Tribus1971).
 @article{Tribus1971,